eshiiiac/go-todo/ReadMe.md

 		if err != nil {
 			fmt.Println("error in adding todo")
 		}

-		//nested map to store multiple variables in a single map(map inside a map) task := make(map[int]map[string]string)
+		task := make(map[int]map[string]string)
 		//id being the main map, map2(where title,desc and status is stored) task[id] = map[string]string{